 Emergency birth control

-Commonly referred to as "the morning-after pill", it can be used up to 72 hours after unprotected sex or in the event of a contraception failure, such as missed birth control pills or a condom breaking.
+Commonly referred to as "the morning-after pill", it can be used up to 72 hours after having sex without a condom or in the event of a contraception failure, such as missed birth control pills or a condom breaking.
 Emergency contraception is NOT a regular method of birth control.

 Women may need to use emergency contraception after having sex if: